sstockard/sstockard.github.io/Tableau.md

 layout: default
 ---

+## Tableau Sample Work

 I have some experience building Tableau Dashboards.
-Below is a sample dashboard I created with mock data.
+Below is a sample dashboard workbook I created with mock store data.
+I am defintely looking to gain more experience building dashboards with this tool.

 ![mat](./shopping/Tableu.png "mat")